opentelekomcloud-docs/modelarts/umn/source/exeml/object_detection/labeling_data.rst

 ---------------

 #.
 On the **Label Data** tab page, click the **Unlabeled** tab.
 All unlabeled images are displayed.
 Click an image to go to the labeling page.

 #.
 Left-click and drag the mouse to select the area where the target object is located.
 In the dialog box that is displayed, select the label color, enter the label name, and press **Enter**.
-After the labeling is complete, the status of the images changes to **Labeled**.More descriptions of data labeling are as follows:
+After the labeling is complete, the status of the images changes to **Labeled**.

+   More descriptions of data labeling are as follows:

    -  You can click the arrow keys in the upper and lower parts of the image, or press the left and right arrow keys on the keyboard to select another image.
 Then, repeat the preceding operations to label the image.
 If an image contains more than one object, you can label all the objects.
    -  You can add multiple labels with different colors for an object detection ExeML project for easy identification.
 After selecting an object, select a new color and enter a new label name in the dialog box that is displayed to add a new label.